 A research team from McMaster University in Canada and Shanghai Jiao Tong University in China originally set out to disprove the idea that there could be a link between facial features and criminality.
 However, in the 2016 paper they ended up writing, they claim their experiment proved otherwise – that computers could, in fact, detect a criminal based on their facial features.
-The danger of these experiments are clear.
+The dangers of these experiments are clear.
 Non-criminals are at risk of being labeled unfairly and, more generally, we risk validating that idea that a person can “look like a criminal.”
 Physiognomy (the assessment of character traits based on outer appearance) has long been regarded as a pseudoscience, and goes back at least to the Greek philosopher Aristotle.
-It regained favor in the European Middle Ages and Renaissance, and in the United States it was revived again as part of its eugenics program.
+It regained favor in the European Middle Ages and Renaissance, and in the United States, it was revived again as part of its eugenics program.

 The Robot Cloud The robots are collaborating.